mrzarquon/bolt-project-pi/readme.md

     rb: /usr/bin/ruby
 ```

-Lastly, you will need Puppet installed in the ruby at that path somehow, see the gem_puppet task for a simple (and not exactly best way) to get Puppet on the system.
+Lastly, you will need Puppet installed in the ruby at that path somehow, see the `pi::gem_puppet` task for a simple (and not exactly best way) to get Puppet on the system.

 Bootstrap vs ongoing
 -----------